laurenle/prezdebates-2016/README.md

 ## Notes

 - Data for Middle-Eastern Americans, Asian Americans, and Native Americans was not included because these groups were not mentioned by either candidate.
+Additional research may explore other minority groups over a wider range of data.
 - Data for 'Mexicans' was not included in the search for Latinos/Hispanics, because whether this referred to Mexican-Americans or Mexican citizens was ambiguous.